inhealth-measurement-corps/fitbit-react-native-app/README.md

 For Notfication Compenent, currently it use PubNub, you may find turorial [here](https://www.pubnub.com/blog/react-native-push-notifications-ios-android/).
 It works.

 # Trouble Shooting
-It is just in readme, click wiki
+It is just in readme, click Wiki